W0lfySec/HTB-Writeups/Starting_Point/Oopsie/Oopsie.md

 ![Image 2](https://github.com/W0lfySec/HTB/blob/main/Images/Oopsie/Screenshot_2021-07-31_11_02_28.png)

-// it seems we need super admin privilleges to upload files.  we know from account page that our id is 1 (http://10.10.10.28/cdn-cgi/login/admin.php?content=accounts&id=1) and Access ID is 34322 , since we know we need super admin id we can Brute Force the id section using BurpSuite intruder just get to account page and refresh using BurpSuite and then right click >> send to Intruder
+// it seems we need super admin privilleges to upload files.  we know from account page that our id is 1 (http://10.10.10.28/cdn-cgi/login/admin.php?content=accounts&id=1) and Access ID is 34322 , since we know we need super admin id we can Brute Force the id section using BurpSuite intruder just get to account page and refresh using BurpSuite and then right click >> send to Intruder , But , First lets make little wordlist from 1-100 for the id section using crunch

+    $ crunch 3 3 1234567890 > wordlist1-100.txt
  ![Image 2](https://github.com/W0lfySec/HTB/blob/main/Images/Oopsie/Screenshot_2021-07-31_11_32_47.png)